-Transportation Alternatives Program (TAP) is a Federal reimbursement program originally authorized under section 1122 of the Federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
-TAP was reauthorized as a set-aside of the Surface Transportation Block Grant (STBG) program in section 1109 of the Fixing America's Surface Transportation Act (FAST Act)-signed into law in December of 2015.
+Transportation Alternatives Program (TAP) is a federal reimbursement program originally authorized under section 1122 of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
+TAP was reauthorized as a set-aside of the Surface Transportation Block Grant (STBG) program in section 1109 of the Fixing America's Surface Transportation Act (FAST Act), signed into law in December 2015.
 Although TAP is not explicitly mentioned in the FAST Act, all of TAP's eligibilities have been preserved and are now codified under Title 23 of the United States Code, sections 133(h)(3) and 101(a)(29).
-For simplicity and consistency, NMDOT will continue to refer to the program as TAP.